nextcloud/nextcloudpi/README.md

 NextcloudPi is a ready to use image for Virtual Machines, Raspberry Pi, Odroid HC1, Rock64 and other boards. ([⇒ Downloads][ncp-releases])

-This code also generates the NextcloudPi [Docker image][ncp-docker-hub], LXD container & VM, there is an install script for the latest stable Debian based system as well.
+This code also generates the NextcloudPi LXD and LXC containers and there is an install script for the latest supported Debian based system as well.

 Find the documentation at [docs.nextcloudpi.com][ncp-docs-website], the documentation is all written by volunteers.